ADaM-sync/transmission/README.md

 ## Support

 Transmission Plus is free to use.
-If the work saves you time, you can support Adam A through [GitHub Sponsors](https://github.com/sponsors/ADaM-sync).
+If the work saves you time, you can support through [GitHub Sponsors](https://github.com/sponsors/ADaM-sync).
 If you like the project, a GitHub star helps other macOS users find it.

 <a href="https://buymeacoffee.com/adamsync" target="_blank">
   <img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me a Coffee" style="height: 60px; width: 217px;">